MicrosoftDocs/windows-powershell-docs/docset/windows/failover-clusters/get-clusterlog.md

 ```

 ### -TimeSpan
-Specifies the time span for which to generate the cluster log.
+Specifies the time span in minutes for which to generate the cluster log.

 ```yaml
 Type: UInt32